CodingItWrong/outsidein.dev/docs/react/5-edge-cases.md

 In this chapter we'll look at how to test-drive edge case functionality using unit tests.

-Our next story in Trello is:

-- [ ] Show Loading and Error States
+Our next story in Trello is "Show Loading and Error States"; drag it to "In Progress".

 We kept out first story, loading restaurants, minimal so that we could build out a vertical slice quickly and get all the parts of our app talking together.
 But now our next story is to make that restaurant loading more robust, providing a loading indicator and an error message in case of problems.